Treit/treit.github.io/_posts/2020/2020-11-29-AksManagedIdentity.md

 docker push "$($env:CONTAINER_REGISTRY).azurecr.io/secretfetcher:latest"
 {% endhighlight %}

+Our image is now available to be deployed to Kubernetes.

 ## Kubernetes
 Now we will move on to creating and configuring the Azure Kubernetes Service (AKS) cluster we intend to set up for use with managed identity.